-The consistent positive feedback we receive from our clients has led to us being given the Gold Trusted Service Award from Feefo.
+The consistent positive feedback we receive from our clients has led to us being given the Platinum Trusted Service Award from Feefo.

 Feefo is an independent website which collects genuine feedback from clients about their experiences with business.
 Our current Feefo rating is 5.0 out of 5.0.

 We have no influence over it, but we feel it’s a great way of showing people we care about what we do, we’re good at it and that our sellers, buyers, tenants and landlords feel the same.